PiscatorX/mzansi-seagrass-bluecarbon/scripts-notebooks/calculations_helper.md

 ![Data frame](../plots/dataframe_example.png)

 The data can then be used to calculate the carbon stocks following the blue carbon manual as usual.
-A notebook including code to generate the plots is availabe in [jupyter notebook](carbon_modelling.ipynb
+A notebook including code to generate the plots is availabe in [jupyter notebook](carbon_modelling.ipynb).